 During 2017, the first RADES haloscope was designed, manufactured, characterized, and finally used in the 2018 data-taking campaign in CAST.
 It was the fivefold cavity shown in Figure \ref{fig:5cav} and presented in \cite{Alvarez2018}.
-Dimensions as described in Figure \ref{fig:5cav} are listed in Table \ref{table:physdimen5cav}.\\
+Dimensions, as described in Figure \ref{fig:5cav}, are listed in Table \ref{table:physdimen5cav}.

-This device was designed in a first step through the formalism in \cite{Alvarez2018} and was finally optimized with CST Studio \cite{CST}.
-Figure \ref{fig:5cav_Modes} shows the five different configurations of the mode $TE_{101}$ along the final five – cavities structure, and the corresponding form factor.\\
+This device was designed first through the formalism in \cite{Alvarez2018}, and was finally optimized with CST Studio \cite{CST}.
+Figure \ref{fig:5cav_Modes} shows the five different configurations of the mode $TE_{101}$ for the final five-cavity structure, and the corresponding form factors.

 Occasional quenches produced in the CAST magnet made necessary a strong material for the haloscope in order to avoid deformations in the device.
-For that reason, the base material was not copper, but non-magnetic stainless steel 316LN, plated with a 30 $\mu m$ of copper layer for reducing the losses.
-The transmission coefficient magnitude, both simulated and measured at the operation temperature of 2 K, is depicted in Figure \ref{fig:5cav_VNA_simulated}.\\
+For that reason, the base material was not copper, but non-magnetic stainless steel 316LN, plated with a 30 $\upmu$m of copper layer for reducing the losses.
+The transmission coefficient magnitude, both simulated and measured at the operation temperature of 2 K, is depicted in Figure \ref{fig:5cav_VNA_simulated}.

-\subsection{Alternate coupling}
+\subsection{Alternate Coupling}

-Although multicavity concept alleviates the mode clustering, it has also a limit.
+Although the multicavity concept alleviates the mode clustering, it has also a limit.
 N cavities produce N different configuration patterns for $TE_{101}$ mode.
-Therefore, when the number of cavities increases, the same concentration of resonances is observed.
-Figure \ref{fig:30cavAllind_Modes_E-fieldPattern} shows the 30 configurations of a 30-cavities haloscope with a similar design than the 5-cavities one, i.e. inductive irises.
-Figure \ref{fig:30cav_allind_S21_Cu2K} shows the spectrum of this device with these resonances.\\
+Therefore, when the number of cavities increases, the same concentration of resonances is observed. \mbox{Figure \ref{fig:30cavAllind_Modes_E-fieldPattern}} shows the 30 configurations of a 30-cavity haloscope with a similar design to the 5-cavity one, i.e., inductive irises.
+Figure \ref{fig:30cav_allind_S21_Cu2K} shows the spectrum of this device with \mbox{these resonances.}

-As observed, the first (axion one) and the second $TE_{101}$ mode configurations are very close.
-This situation worsens with the manufactured device and data-taking conditions, leading normally to an overlapping of both resonances, which makes impossible to obtain the quality factor or the coupling factor from measurements.\\
+As observed, the first (axion one) and the second $TE_{101}$ mode configurations are very similar.
+This situation worsens with the manufactured device and data-taking conditions, leading normally to an overlapping of both resonances, which makes it impossible to obtain the quality factor or the coupling factor from measurements.